NethServer/nethsecurity-docs/nat.rst

 **Problem** The host cannot reach the local device due to the lack of a gateway.

-**Solution** Create a NAT rule with masquerade action for the traffic coming from the VPN Network.This masks the traffic from the VPN network (192.168.7.0/24) to the local network with the firewall's IP of the destination interface.
+**Solution** Create a NAT rule with masquerade action for the traffic coming from the VPN Network.
+This masks the traffic from the VPN network (192.168.7.0/24) to the local network with the firewall's IP of the destination interface.
 The rule should contain the VPN network (192.168.7.0/24) as the source and the internal host network (192.168.1.0/24) as the destination address, outbound zone can be left empty;
 select MASQUERADE as action.